-The company continues to fulfill a mainly conservative investment strategy.
-New investments were placed to Czech government bonds, bank deposits and equity investment that were limited.
+The Company continues to fulfill a largely conservative investment strategy.
+New investments were placed to Czech government bonds, bank deposits and, to a limited extent, in equity investments.

-Funds for life investments insurance contracts were invested in mutual funds, bonds and investment certificates..
+Funds for life investments insurance contracts were invested in mutual funds, bonds and investment certificates.